WHAT IS GREENER SPACES BETTER PLACES?

 It is funded by Hort Innovation using the nursery research and development levy and funds from the Australian Government.
 For more information on the fund and strategic levy investment, visit horticulture.com.au.

 The presence of green spaces can enhance the health and wellbeing of people living and working in cities, they provide oxygen and limit carbon in the atmosphere.
 They reduce air pollution, provide food and shelter for wildlife, minimise erosion and maintain healthy soil, increase rainfall, and absorb sunlight as energy.
+Find out more about the benefits of green space here.
 Simply put, we can’t survive without it: greener spaces make better places.

 In Australia, we live in one of the most urbanised nations in the world.
 With our cities expanding, infrastructure projects on the rise, as well as extreme weather events occurring at alarming rates, the role of green space is paramount.